 What is the difference between reversible vs irreversible pulpitis?

 Reversible pulpitis means that your tooth can still be saved.
 Your dentist will figure out where the source of the problem is—usually a cavity—and take out any decay.
 Irreversible pulpitis is when the pulp inside the tooth can't be saved.
 You may, however, still get to keep the tooth.
 Your dentist might perform a root canal to remove the decayed root.
 If the tooth can't be saved, then an extraction will be necessary.
 Irreversible pulpitis symptoms include pain, sensitive teeth, inflammation, fever, swollen lymph nodes and bad breath.
 Symptoms of reversible pulpitis also include pain, sensitivity and inflammation.

 With proper dental treatment, this condition will indeed go away.
 The type of treatment required may vary depending on if you have irreversible vs reversible pulpitis.

 Unfortunately, this is a serious condition that requires professional care.
 You must go to the dentist for pulpitis treatment.
-Even if you have reversible pulpitis, your dentist will need to remove the cause of the problem, in many cases tooth decay.
+Even if you have reversible pulpitis, your dentist will need to treat it.

 If you try to treat your pulpitis at home, you may end up with a potentially lethal infection.